Genivia/ugrep/README.md

 non-Unicode pattern with `-U` and `-X`:

     ugrep --color -UX '\x00+' myfile

+Same, but hexdump the entire file as context with `-y` (but this line-based option does not permit matching patterns with newlines):

+    ugrep --color -UX -y '\x00+' myfile

 To match the binary pattern `A3hhhhA3hh` (hex) in a binary file without Unicode pattern matching (which would otherwise match `\xaf` as a Unicode